 And a giant sign!
 A handy way to end today’s photo essay.
 Now for a few tips to help you out if you’re planning your own Route 66 Adventure:

-- First, be inspired by photos from all the states we visited, in our Route 66 photo series
+- First, be inspired by photos from all the states we visited, by checking our photos highlights from each Route 66 state: California, Arizona, New Mexico, Texas, Oklahoma, Kansas, Missouri & Illinois

 - Next, check out Jess’s comprehensive guide to planning a Route 66 trip